What Exactly Is A Facet Joint?

 What’s the Difference Between Lumbar, Thoracic, & Cervical Facet Syndrome?

 Facet joint syndrome can occur in any region of your spine, lumbar, thoracic, or cervical.
 But the most common form of facet syndrome occurs in your lumbar or lower back region.
-Pain in your lower back pain is very common as this may mean you could have a variety of conditions including degenerative disc disease, osteoarthritis, spinal stenosis, obesity related back pain, spine curvature disorder, and more.
+Pain in your lower back pain is very common as this may mean you could have a variety of conditions including degenerative disc disease, osteoarthritis, spinal stenosis, obesity-related back pain, spine curvature disorder, and more.

 As mentioned previously, those who have lumbar facet syndrome experience difficulty straightening or getting up from a seated position, and back pain radiating down to the back of your legs or buttock areas.
 Lumbar facet disease is most common in your L4-L5 or L5-S1 region of your lumbar spine.

 The second most common form of facet syndrome is cervical facet syndrome.
-Common symptoms for this condition include trouble twisting or turning your neck left or right, neck pain radiating down to your shoulders or arms, and headaches located behind your eyes or ringing in your ears.
-Cervical osteoarthritis is more common later in life, as the cause is highly related to degeneration in the joints in your cervical or neck area.
+Common symptoms of this condition include trouble twisting or turning your neck left or right, neck pain radiating down to your shoulders or arms, and headaches located behind your eyes or ringing in your ears.
+Cervical osteoarthritis is more common later in life, as the cause is highly related to degeneration of the joints in your cervical or neck area.
 There is not a specific region that is more prone to facet syndrome, leaving C1-C7 vulnerable to this condition.

 The least common region for facet disease is the thoracic region of the spine because it tends to be the least flexible of the areas and is made to provide stability for your back.
 This inflexibility protects your spine from hyperextending or whiplash, which can be a cause of this condition.
 Although it protects you from one aspect, degeneration of the spine can occur in all the regions of your back.
 Symptoms are similar to the ones listed above and may be felt in your upper back, chest, or arms.